Project Objectives

 • Have a plan going forward for tackling any remaining items

-• One local business has begun its Plastic Free journey and has been awarded a Bronze Business Champion award.
+• Two local businesses have been awarded a Bronze Business Champion award.
 If you run a local business and would like to be part of this project, please get in touch.

-3. Involve Local Organisations and Groups - Just one more needed!
+3. Involve Local Organisations and Groups - Achieved!

-We need to get 20 "Community Allies" involved, with a mix of schools, public spaces, organisations and groups.
-Each ally has to sign a pledge, committing to remove at least three single-use plastic items (if used) or replace them with sustainable alternatives, and publicly promote and support the project.
+We needed to get 20 "Community Allies" involved, with a mix of schools, public spaces, organisations, communications and groups.
+Each ally signed a pledge, committing to remove at least three single-use plastic items (if used) and publicly promote and support the project.

-We've signed up 19 allies so far.
-If you help run a local organisation or community group that's based in or covers Bookham and would like to be involved with this project, please get in touch.
+We signed up our 20th ally in October 2024 but we'd love more organisations to join in!
+If you help run a local organisation or community group that's based in or covers Bookham and would like to become one of our allies, please get in touch.

-4. Hold Plastic Free Community Events - Renewing in 2024
+4. Hold Plastic Free Community Events - Renewed in 2024

 A busy morning's litter picking

-We needed to organise two Plastic Free events in a calendar year, which we did in 2020, but we need to hold another two in the 12 months before submitting our final award application.
-We set up a stall in the High Street to promote the 2024 Big Plastic Count in March and will be holding a drop-in morning in May.
+We needed to organise two Plastic Free events in a calendar year, which we originally did in 2020.
+We renewed this in 2024 : we set up a stall in the High Street to promote the 2024 Big Plastic Count in March and held a drop-in morning at the St Nicolas Pastoral Centre in May.

 We originally held our first event (online) in July 2020 by hosting a screening of The Story of Plastic documentary, followed by an online discussion about the issues raised.
 A October 2020 fund-raising event counted as our second.